 Try ice skating

-Ice skating is very popular in Oslo with several ice rinks open throughout the season.
-The main one is Spikersuppa in Oslo city center, next to the National Theatre.
-There is also a big ice rink with music and rentals at Frogner Stadium, next to the Vigeland Park.
+Ice skating in Oslo is very popular with several ice rinks open throughout the season.
+The main one is Spikersuppa in Oslo city centre, next to the National Theatre.
+There is also a big ice rink with music and rentals at Frogner Stadium, next to Vigeland Park.

 When the waters and lakes freeze over, and you are adventurous enough, you can try ice skating there.
 Just make sure that it’s safe – the ice should be at least 10 cm thick.
 In Oslo, the popular lakes for ice skating are Maridalsvannet, Bogstadvannet, Østensjøvannet, Sognsvann, and Nøklevann.